pre-vert/Borrowable-limit-order-book/SPEC.md

 ## Issues

 1. A maker takes his own limit order instead of cancelling it => bypasses the cancellation constraint
-2. A taker takes a limit order for \$1 at an arbitray price and liquidate borrowing positions => dust attack
+2. A taker takes a limit order for \$1 at an arbitray price and liquidates borrowing positions => dust attack

 Possible solutions: